BecksHookham/Github_CV/README.md

 Regardless of your level of experience, writing a CV for a new industry can bring up a lot of uncomfortable emotions.
 Feelings of inadequacy and insecurity, thoughts of not having a “good enough” background or one that “ doesn’t make sense” are normal and you’re probably feeling these along with the rest of your cohort at the moment.
 Give yourself a little hug and move on.

 Remember this is a first draft and a chance to gather your ideas and reflect on the past.
 Try writing notes or mindmaps before you commit to writing.
-If all else fails, just write a rubbish CV.
-You will have plenty of time to refactor and test it through your journey at Makers.
+If all else fails, just write a rubbish CV and refactor it like code.

 </details>